The aim of this service is to provide additional safeguards for people who lack the capacity to make

 including under Deprivation of Liberty Safeguards (DOLS) outlined near the bottom of this page.

-KAG offers the IMCA service in Kingston and across all of Surrey.
+KAG offers the IMCA and Paid Relevant Persons Representative Service in Kingston and local surrounding areas.

 Send referral forms to email@example.com